 Kristen M. Nugent

-Kristen Nugent is an associate in MendenFreiman’s business law and tax planning practice areas.
+Kristen Nugent is Counsel in MendenFreiman’s business law and tax planning practice areas.
 She joined the firm in 2020 and provides legal counsel to small and medium-sized businesses on a variety of corporate and transactional matters, including business and corporate representation, entity structuring, incentive plans, entertainment law matters, intellectual property and other licensing agreements, and employment law and policy.
 Further, as a Certified Information Privacy Professional (CIPP/US), she guides clients through rapidly evolving issues of federal and state privacy law, particularly with respect to commercial contracting, SaaS agreements, and regulatory compliance.